Are VS2 – SI1 diamonds always "eye clean"?

 At first glance, it’s clearly evident that the inclusions within this 1.051 carat, I-color, VS-2 clarity, Brian Gavin Signature diamond are less apparent than they are in the SI-1 clarity diamond from above.
 Of course, this makes perfect sense because VS-2 represents a higher spectrum of clarity than the SI-1 clarity grade.
 With that in mind, the inclusions should be more difficult to locate.

 Be that as it may, we’re happy to provide you with an in-depth analysis of the inclusions within any diamond from our inventory.
 We’ll be happy to look at the diamond under a variety of lighting scenarios and let you know the extent to which the inclusions are visible with or without magnification.

 Are SI-1 and SI-2 clarity diamonds eye clean?

-But not all SI-1 clarity diamonds are eye clean.
+This is why we disagree with general statements made by some vendors who claim that all their SI-1 clarity diamonds are eye clean.
 If you would like to know whether a specific SI-1 clarity diamond in our inventory is “eye clean” simply ask us using the contact form or give us a call.

 There is perfection in imperfection: